-- A. Any order, requirement, decision or determination of the Building Inspector made under this Ordinance may be appealed to the Zoning Board of Adjustment as set forth in RSA 676:5. - B. If the applicant, upon appeal, requests a variance as authorized by RSA 674:33, I, the applicant shall have the burden of showing in addition to the usual variance standards under state law: [Amended 3-12-2024] - that the variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense; - 2. that if the requested variance is for activity within a designated regulatory floodway, no increase in flood levels during the base flood discharge will result; - 3. that the variance is necessary, considering the flood hazard, to afford relief. - C. The Zoning Board of Adjustment shall notify the applicant in writing that: - 1. the issuance of a variance to construct below the base flood level will result in as high as \$25 for \$100 of insurance coverage; and - 2. such construction below the base flood level increases risks to life and property.
-Such notification shall be maintained with a record of all variance actions.

-D. The community shall maintain a record of all variance action, including their justification for their issuance, and report such variances issued in its annual or biannual report submitted to FEMA's Federal Insurance Administrator.
+- A. Any order, requirement, decision or determination of the Building Inspector made under this Ordinance may be appealed to the Zoning Board of Adjustment as set forth in RSA 676:5. - B. If the applicant, upon appeal, requests a variance as authorized by RSA 674:33, I (b), the applicant shall have the burden of showing in addition to the usual variance standards under state law: - 1. that the variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense; - 2. that if the requested variance is for activity within a designated regulatory floodway, no increase in flood levels during the base flood discharge will result; - 3. that the variance is necessary, considering the flood hazard, to afford relief. - C. The Zoning Board of Adjustment shall notify the applicant in writing that: - 1. the issuance of a variance to construct below the base flood level will result in as high as \$25 for \$100 of insurance coverage; and - 2. such construction below the base flood level increases risks to life and property.
+Such notification shall be maintained with a record of all variance actions. - D. The community shall maintain a record of all variance action, including their justification for their issuance, and report such variances issued in its annual or biannual report submitted to FEMA's Federal Insurance Administrator.

-ARTICLE VIII-I ILLICIT DISCHARGE DETECTION AND ELIMINATION (IDDE) ORDINANCE
+ARTICLE VIII - I ILLICIT DISCHARGE AND CONNECTION ORDINANCE

-[Added by ballot March 2010, Replaced in its entirety by ballot March 2020]
+[Added by ballot March 2010]

-307-48-1-1 Purpose and Intent
+307-48-1 Purpose and Intent

-The purpose of this Illicit Discharge Detection and Elimination Ordinance (the Ordinance) is to protect water quality in the Town of Pelham (Pelham or the Town) necessary to provide for the health, safety, and general welfare of the citizens through the regulation of non-storm water discharges to storm drain systems, surface waters, or ground water to the maximum extent practicable as required by federal and state law.
+The purpose of this ordinance is to provide for the health, safety, and general welfare of the citizens of Pelham through the regulation of non-storm water discharges to the storm drainage system to the maximum extent practicable as required by federal and state law.